GMyhf/2025fall-cs201/AI_literacy.md

 1. Why are embedding vectors necessary for training GPT-like LLMs?

+   Embedding vectors are essential for training GPT-like LLMs because these models are deep neural networks that rely on the backpropagation algorithm for learning.
+Backpropagation requires continuous vector representations, which embedding vectors provide.

 2. How are embedding weights initialized in the beginning of LLM training?

+   Embedding weights are initially assigned random values.
+These random values serve as the starting point for the LLM's learning process.
+During training, the embedding weights are optimized through backpropagation to improve the model's performance.

 3. What is the missing stage from this diagram?